tobiasraabe/tobiasraabe.github.io/content/pages/projects.md

 ### Cryptocurrency Market Prediction (2017)

-The project is about market prediction in cryptocurrency markets like Potcoin and was developed during a programing class for economists which focused on the embedding of the research project in a Waf framework.
+The project is about market prediction in cryptocurrency markets like Potcoin and was developed during a programming class for economists which focused on the embedding of the research project in a Waf framework.
 Waf is an automation tool for software design.